SCPR/kpcc-data-team/guides/viz_standards/readme.md

 ## Visualizing information

 Charts can be an effective and engaging way of displaying quantitative information.
 They can also be [total garbage](http://viz.wtf/).

-How can we make sure our charts are on the right side of [the thin line between clever and stupid](https://www.youtube.com/watch?v=wtXkD1BC564)?
+How can we make sure our charts stay on the right side of [the thin line between clever and stupid](https://www.youtube.com/watch?v=wtXkD1BC564)?

 Here are some general principles we will keep in mind in making charts.